An updated, perhaps slightly fictional introduction to who we are.

 As with all things in life, much has changed at Louis/Dressner over the years.
 The most significant is of course the passing of Joe Dressner in 2011.
 Our world will never be the same without him, but we take great pride in keeping his vision alive.
 Other major changes include Joe and Denyse’s son Jules joining the company (hey, that's me!), hiring national sales managers, growing day by day, year by year to the point that you can find our imports in most states.
 We tend to be stricter in our criteria on farming and winemaking than we once were.
 And we've learned a thing or two since our humble beginnings.

 For even more information on the company's origins and philosophy, please read Denyse Louis' interview.

 What follows is the original LDM manifesto published in 1999.

-Louis/Dressner Selections is a portfolio of over 100 vignerons hailing from France, Italy, Germany, Spain, Portugal, Croatia, Slovenia and Chile.
+Louis/Dressner Selections is a portfolio of over 100 vignerons hailing from France, Italy, Germany, Portugal, Slovenia and Chile.
 We are a partnership of Denyse Louis, a native Burgundian, Joe Dressner and Kevin McKenna.
 Collectively, we spend nearly nine months a year in Europe working with our growers and selecting wines for importation to America.